Knowledge test

 • Local and legal theory test

 Candidates will be required to pass a written test, covering locations of well-known destinations, routes and licence conditions/byelaws.
-Tests will be held every month, subject to demand, but must be booked in advance.

-The test consists of three different sections, and the questions in each paper are selected randomly from our database, so every test taken will be different from the last.
+The Hackney Carriage test consists of three different sections, and the questions in each paper are selected randomly from our database, so every test taken will be different from the last.
 Applicants have up to two and a half hours to complete the entire paper.
 Once the test has started, no breaks are permitted.
 All three sections of the test must be passed, but section passes from a previous attempt will be carried forward and will not have to be taken again on subsequent attempts.

 If an applicant fails all three attempts within a year they must wait a period of three months following the final test before re-applying (previous pass marks will not be carried forward when making a renewed application).